T-rex007/LAB2-semaphore-and-Mutexes/README.md

 </ol>

 ## Lab 2 Part 2 Part A Results
-Demontrated results for round robin scheduling where  all taks have the same priority
+Demontrated results for round robin scheduling where  all tasks have the same priority

 <img src="image_evidence/lab2_part2_A.png" alt="lab results" width="1000" height="600">